OlegMishin/FlashROM/README.md

 # FlashAdapter
 An adapter for TL866 to program the flash memory.
-It based on the circuit: https://proghq.org/wiki/index.php/TL866_TSOP48_adapter
+It based on the circuit: https://proghq.org/wiki/index.php/TL866_TSOP48_adapter Circuit diagram, gerbers and ATtiny firmware are in "FlashAdapter" folder.

-Four wires required to be connected between the adapter and FlashROM(as shown below):
+Four wires required to be connected between the adapter and 40pin FlashROM(as shown below):
 A18, #BSY, #RST and #WE.
+For 42pin FlashROM, only needed #BSY, #RST and #WE as A18 and A19 already connected via socket's pins 1 and 2.

 ![image](https://user-images.githubusercontent.com/81614352/170577765-ba97ef12-a939-4824-9e7f-c49a6ee713c4.png)